rachael-101906/PawsePrint-App/README.md

 ##### Note:

 This project was created with the assistance of Claude AI by Anthropic and ChatGPT by OpenAI.
 I used these tools to deepen my understanding of the code and gain valuable insight into Swift compared to other programming languages I have studied in the past.
 After building the project, I carefully reviewed the code to ensure I understood each component before submitting it to CS50.
 I also took notes on the functionality of the code and the structures best suited for certain situations.
 The use of AI resources does not diminish my own efforts in creating this project, as they served as a guide rather than a generator in my production of PawsePrint.
+Thank you!